andredesousa/angular-lighthouse/README.md

 ## Running audit tests

-Use `npm run audit` to execute the audit tests via Lighthouse and Testcontainers.
+Use `npm run audit` to execute the audit tests via [Lighthouse](https://github.com/GoogleChrome/lighthouse) and [Testcontainers](https://www.testcontainers.org/).
+First of all, you need to build the docker image to start the container during testing.
+You can use `npm run release` command for this purpose.

 After running the audit of your webpage, Lighthouse will generate a report on 4 different areas: